 Edit mode switches to Edit mode.
 This mode is used to create new text, pictures, diagrams, etc. in the description window.

-Settings

-Pen and Brush Before drawing, you can select line style, color, and fill style of the ellipse.
+Settings Pen and Brush Before drawing, you can select line style, color, and fill style of the ellipse.
 Line and ellipse objects already drawn can be edited for pen and brush characteristics.
 Snap The snap setting controls the grid upon which the elements are placed.
 You can switch snap on or off, and you can enter the number of pixels between grid locations.
 Papercolor The background color of the description window can be adjusted here.

-New

-Page Create new page.

-Items> Select an item from the list in the submenu reached from the description window.
+New Page Create new page. <items></items> Select an item from the list in the submenu reached from the description window.
 Set Page As Set the type of the current page.
 The Normal type page is chosen as default; the other four types are used only in problem files.
 Normal The default type of the description window page.
 Hint Hint pages contain the problem solving hints and help.
 Solution Solution pages contain the solution to the problem.

-Hint Score Reduction...
-Displays the dialog for setting how many points the student will lose if he asks for the hint.

-Diagram Context menu

-Clear Curve Points Deletes only the points of the curve and leaves the curves themselves.
+Hint Score Reduction Displays the dialog for setting how many points the student will lose if he asks for the hint.
+Diagram Context menu Clear Curve Points Deletes only the points of the curve and leaves the curves themselves.
 If the simulation continues running, the curve will continue being drawn.

-Properties...
-Displays the dialog of the diagram properties.
+Properties Displays the dialog of the diagram properties.

-Text Dialog

-Open...
-Loads an existing Newton text from a file into the Text Editor.

-Save Saves the contents of the Text Editor to a file using its current name.

-Save as...
-Saves the contents of the Text Editor to a new file using a new name.

-Background Sets the background of the text to either opaque or transparent.

-Border Sets the border style of the text.

-Properties...
-Sets the properties of the mathematical formula.
-Selecting Properties brings up the Sizes dialog box.